petk/php-build-system/docs/evolution.md

 #### Abstract

-* ext/phar/php_phar.h is not installed anymore
+* ext/phar/php_phar.h is not installed anymore.
-* Minimum required ICU package version (for ext/intl) has been increased from `50.1` to `57.1`.
+* Minimum required ICU package version (for ext/intl) has been increased from 50.1 to 57.1.
+* Bundled file library in ext/fileinfo upgraded to 5.46.
+* Bundled pcre2lib in ext/pcre upgraded from 10.44 to 10.45.

 #### Windows

-* ext/com_dotnet is built as shared by default
+* ext/com_dotnet is built as shared by default.
 * phpize builds now reflect the source tree in the build dir (like that already worked for in-tree builds); some extension builds (especially when using `Makefile.frag.w32`) may need adjustments.
 * `SAPI()` and `ADD_SOURCES()` commands now support the optional `duplicate_sources` parameter.
 If truthy, no rules to build the object files are generated.
 This allows to build additional variants of SAPIs (e.g. a DLL and EXE) without duplicate build rules.
-It is up to the SAPI maintainers to ensure that appropriate build rules are created.

 ##### Windows configure options